 In performance the 7mm Magnums tread close on the heels of the .300 Magnums.
 Little or nothing hits harder at long range than a 7mm Magnum, and it is distinctly more pleasant to shoot than a .300 Magnum.
 This has endeared the Big 7's to generations of shooters, and made the Remington version the best selling of all magnum cartridges.
 It is adequate for all North American big game, and one of the world's finest all-around cartridges.

 The 7mm WSM and 7mm Rem.
 SAUM are short action magnum cartridges that attempt to gain in width the powder capacity that they sacrifice in length.
 In other words, they are short but very fat cartridges with sharp shoulders.
 They nearly duplicate the ballistic performance of the popular Remington 7mm Magnum in cartridges that will function through short action rifles.

 A very complete family, this 7mm clan.
-You can read more about these 7mm cartridges in the series of cartridge articles on the Rifle Cartridge Page.
+You can read more about these 7mm cartridges in the series of cartridge articles on the Rifle Cartridges page.

 Copyright 2002, 2016 by Chuck Hawks.
 All rights reserved.